 On the production side, South African farmers can be divided into two categories, namely, commercial and small/emerging farmers.
-GE products have a wide appeal with both groups with 87 percent of corn, 92 percent of soybeans and all cotton being planted with GE seeds.
+GE products have a wide appeal with both groups with an estimated 87 percent of corn, 90 percent of soybeans and all cotton being planted with GE seeds.
 Each group appreciates that GE crops use fewer inputs and have generally higher yields.
 Subsistence farmers also find GE crops easier to manage than traditional or conventional hybrid varieties.
 On the consumption side, South Africa uses about 11 million tons of corn annually, of which about half (mainly white corn) is used for human consumption.
 Yellow corn is mainly used for animal feed.
 The commercial demand for corn for food increased on average by two percent per year the past 15 years, while the commercial demand for feed corn increased on average by three percent per year (see also Figure 5).
-Projections are that this marginal increases in demand will continue in the 2014/15 MY, as South Africa's economy is expected to grow by less than three percent in 2014 and 2015, due to labor unrest, upward inflationary pressures and electricity constraints.
+Projections are that this increase in demand for corn will continue in the future.